-It is assumed that the reader is familiar with the terms and concepts described in "A Profile for X.509 PKIX Resource Certificates" [RFC6487], "BGPSEC Protocol Specification" [ID.sidr-bgpsec-protocol], "A Border Gateway Protocol 4 (BGP-4)" [RFC4271], "BGP Security Vulnerabilities Analysis" [RFC4272], "Considerations in Validating the Path in BGP" [RFC5123], and "Capability Advertisement with BGP-4" [RFC5492].
+It is assumed that the reader is familiar with the terms and concepts described in "A Profile for X.509 PKIX Resource Certificates" [RFC6487], "BGPsec Protocol Specification" [ID.sidr-bgpsec-protocol], "A Border Gateway Protocol 4 (BGP-4)" [RFC4271], "BGP Security Vulnerabilities Analysis" [RFC4272], "Considerations in Validating the Path in BGP" [RFC5123], and "Capability Advertisement with BGP-4" [RFC5492].

 The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "NOT RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC2119].

-2. Describing Resources in Certificates Figure 1 depicts some of the entities in the RPKI and some of the products generated by RPKI entities.
-IANA issues a Certification Authority (CA) to a Regional Internet Registries (RIR).
+2. Describing Resources in Certificates

+Figure 1 depicts some of the entities in the RPKI and some of the products generated by RPKI entities.
+IANA issues a Certification Authority (CA) certificate to each Regional Internet Registry (RIR).
 The RIR, in turn, issues a CA certificate to an Internet Service Providers (ISP).
-The ISP in turn issues End-Entity (EE) Certificates to itself as well as CRLs.
-These certificates are referred to as "Resource Certificates", and are profiled in [RFC6487].
-The [RFC6480] envisioned using Resource Certificates to generate Manifests [RFC6486] and Route Origin Authorizations (ROAs) [RFC6482].
-ROAs and Manifests also include the Resource Certificates used to sign them.
+The ISP in turn issues EE Certificates to itself to enable verification of signatures on RPKI signed objects.
+The CA also generate.
+The CA also generates CRLs.
+These CA and EE certificates are referred to as "Resource Certificates", and are profiled in [RFC6487].
+The [RFC6480] envisioned using Resource Certificates to enable verification of Manifests [RFC6486] and Route Origin Authorizations (ROAs) [RFC6482].
+ROAs and Manifests include the Resource Certificates used to verify them.